ambient-innovation/django-ai-kit-auth/react-lib/README.md

 you to use.
 You can obtain it from the `useUserStore` hook and add it to each 'unsafe' request (anything that is not `OPTIONS`, `GET`, `HEAD` or `TRACE`) as `X-CSRFToken`-header.

+### Styling and Material Theme

+The components were designed with the [AI KIT DefaultTheme](https://gitlab.ambient-innovation.com/ai/ai.kit/common/-/tree/master/react-lib#defaulttheme) theme in mind.
+To use it, add [`ai-kit-common`](https://www.npmjs.com/package/ai-kit-common) to your project, wrap your application in `<ThemeProvider>` tags and add the [required fonts](https://gitlab.ambient-innovation.com/ai/ai.kit/common/-/tree/master/react-lib#fonts) to your application.
+You are also advised to add a [`<CssBaseline />`](https://material-ui.com/components/css-baseline/) component to your application's root to 'normalize' the browser styles.
+Ofcourse, you are also free to use whatever custom Material Theme you wish.

 ## API Reference